 When creating a real estate direct mail campaign, you may focus on the mailer and the message you want to send.
 However, you shouldn’t forget about other marketing tools that help increase response rates for your direct mail.
 One of the most effective is ringless voicemail.

 Ringless voicemail or RVM works by sending a voice message to the recipient’s phone even though their phone doesn’t ring.
-Your company records a message which automatically is sent to the phone numbers on your lead list.
-You only need to record one message and it is sent to everyone on your list.
-However, you want to make it effective so follow these tips:
+Your real estate investment company records a message which automatically is sent to the phone numbers on your lead list.
+You only need to record one message and it’s sent to everyone on your list.
+However, you want to make it as effective as possible, so follow these tips:

 Get Your Numbers